SboneloMdluli/Multi-Modal-Image-Retrieval/README.md

 > [!IMPORTANT]
 Before you run the pipeline the image data to be passed through should be put in the ***multi-modal-retrieval-pipeline/data/01_raw***

-To the pipeline project you should the below command which will install the necessary packages and run the pipeline automatically
+To the pipeline project you should the below command, which will install the necessary packages and run the pipeline automatically
 ```bash
  cd multi-modal-retrieval-pipeline
  sh run_pipeline.sh